 Sentinel screws offer high-level protection because you can only drive them one way.
 They’re challenging to remove, so they’re best for permanent fixtures.

-2-hole screws, also known as spanners, offer security without sacrificing the finished look.
-They have a flat head with two small holes that require a special tool to install and remove them.
+Two-hole screws, also known as spanners, offer security without sacrificing the finished look.
+They have a flat head with two small holes that require a special tool to install and remove.

 There are a few more important things to note about different screwheads before you make a purchase:

 We mentioned that quite a few screws are designed to prevent cam outs, while the makers of the slotted screw specifically designed it to cam out to stop the screw from overtightening.

 Cam out is something you don’t want to happen to you during your project.

 When a screw cams out, your screwdriver or bit slips out of the screw head.
 When this happens, it can:

 - Strip a screw head, rendering the screw useless